Clinical Research Jobs at Michigan State University with Visa Sponsorship

 Which visa types does Michigan State University commonly use for Clinical Research roles?

 MSU sponsors several visa categories for Clinical Research staff.
 H-1B is the most common pathway for full-time specialty occupation roles.
 F-1 OPT and CPT are available for students in qualifying degree programs conducting research as part of their academic plan.
 TN visas apply to Canadian and Mexican nationals in eligible clinical or scientific occupations.
-J-1 exchange visitor status is also used for research scholars and short-term clinical appointments within sponsored exchange programs.
+J-1 visa exchange visitor status is also used for research scholars and short-term clinical appointments within sponsored exchange programs.

 What qualifications does Michigan State University expect for Clinical Research positions?